pyodide/pyodide/README.md

 ## What is Pyodide?

 **Pyodide** brings the Python runtime to the browser via WebAssembly, along with the Python scientific stack including NumPy, Pandas, Matplotlib, parts of SciPy, and NetworkX.
+The [`packages` directory](https://github.com/iodide-project/pyodide/tree/master/packages) lists over 35 packages which are currently available.

 **Pyodide** provides transparent conversion of objects between Javascript and Python.
 When used inside a browser, Python has full access to the Web APIs.

-While closely related to the [iodide project](https://iodide.io), a tool for *iterate scientific computing and communication for the web*, Pyodide goes beyond running in a notebook environment.
+While closely related to the [iodide project](https://iodide.io), a tool for *literate scientific computing and communication for the web*, Pyodide goes beyond running in a notebook environment.
 To maximize the flexibility of the modern web, **Pyodide** may be used standalone in any context where you want to **run Python inside a web browser**.